-Having accurate data and faster reporting capability provides for better business decisions.
-MillerCoors customized mobile dashboards for their sales team so they can view real-time data and sales forecasts before going into meetings with potential clients.
-They can speak of clients’ or prospects’ needs confidently and know the data is up-to-date.
-No longer do leaders have to wait days or weeks for reports and deal with the risk of data that may be outdated.
+Having accurate data and faster reporting capabilities provides for better business decisions.
+MillerCoors customized mobile dashboards for its sales team so they could view real-time data and sales forecasts before meeting with potential clients.
+Sales can now confidently speak to clients’ or prospects’ needs and know the data is up-to-date.
+No longer do leaders have to wait days or weeks for reports and deal with the risk of outdated data.

 Improved customer experience

 Business intelligence can directly impact customer experience and customer satisfaction.
 Verizon deployed BI systems across multiple departments, creating more than 1,500 dashboards for employees.
 These dashboards pulled data from operations and text data from customer support chat sessions.
 Using this data, Verizon was able to identify opportunities to improve customer service and reduce support calls by 43%.